Optimal and computationally tractable lower bounds for logistic log-likelihoods: Tangent quadratic lower bounds

 \subsection{Optimality properties of the quadratic \textsc{pg} lower bound}

-When designing a tangent quadratic minorizer $\hbound$ for $h$, under~the~constraints in \eqref{mm_def_minorization}, the only tunable quantity is the curvature term $\hbound''(r \mid \zeta)$.
-As consequence, the relative tightness~of~two~different quadratic minorizers will only depend on the corresponding curvatures.
-Although this result already allowed us to show that $\hbound_{\textsc{pg}}(r \mid \zeta) \geq \hbound_{\textsc{bl}}(r \mid \zeta)$ for any $r,\zeta \in \bRe$, Lemma~\ref{Lemma_optimality_pg_1D_space} states that the optimality of \textsc{pg} actually holds in the broader family of all quadratic tangent minorizers. \begin{Lemma} Define the family of all quadratic tangent minorizers for $h$ as
+When designing a tangent quadratic minorizer $\hbound$ for $h$ satisfying \eqref{mm_def_minorization}, the only tunable quantity is $\hbound''(r \mid \zeta)$.
+Hence, the relative tightness~of~two quadratic minorizers only depends~on~the~respective curvatures.
+This allowed us to show that $\hbound_{\textsc{pg}}(r \mid \zeta) \geq \hbound_{\textsc{bl}}(r \mid \zeta)$ for any $r,\zeta \in \bRe$.~Lemma~\ref{Lemma_optimality_pg_1D_space}~extends such result by stating \textsc{pg} optimality in the family of all tangent quadratic minorizers, beyond~\textsc{bl}. \begin{Lemma} \itshape Define the family of all quadratic tangent minorizers for $h$ as